 International Literature and Culture

 If students are pursuing study in a language in which Washington College does not offer upper-level courses, four culturally relevant courses in other disciplines taught in English may be substituted as necessary.
-The remaining four courses may be chosen from among the International Literature and Culture courses (ILC) offered by this Department or appropriate courses from other departments or programs (such as History, Art, Music, Drama, Philosophy, Humanities).
+The remaining four courses may be chosen from among the International Literature and Culture courses (ILC) offered by this Department or appropriate courses from other departments or programs (such as History, Art, Music, Theatre, Philosophy, Humanities).
 With the help of the advisor, students will design their major to focus on a language or culture, a particular theme (such as gender or ethnicity), a historical period, or a particular literary genre or form of cultural expression (such as the novel, poetry, drama, film, art, or music).
-Students may choose Italian, Japanese, Portuguese, or Arabic cultural studies as the central focus of their major in International Literature and Culture by combining appropriate study abroad with courses that are available on campus in those fields.
+Students may choose Chinese, Italian, Japanese, Portuguese, or Arabic cultural studies as the central focus of their major in International Literature and Culture by combining appropriate study abroad with courses that are available on campus in those fields.

 Majors must successfully complete the Senior Capstone Experience, during which they will produce a thesis or other project related closely to the focus of the major.
 The project or thesis may be written in English or in the foreign language.
 Students will also give a formal oral presentation of their thesis or project before their peers and faculty, again either in English or the foreign language.
 The Senior Capstone Experience will be graded Pass, Fail or Honors.
 International Literature and Culture majors are strongly urged to engage in a semester-long or summer study abroad experience.